Yamil-Serrano/Cosmic-Bouncy-Blip-Prototype/README.md

 ## Demo
-Here’s a quick look at Splatty in action!
-Check out the demo below to see how the gameplay flows:
+Here's a quick look at **Splatty** in action!
+This demo showcases the basic gameplay and jumping mechanics.
+Future updates will include more content and polished features.

 ![ezgif-4-a07efb5c1b](https://github.com/user-attachments/assets/2fb8aa2c-2f53-4a52-9143-d00435030ac8)

 ## Game Controls